diego-betto/solar-panels-simulator/README.md

 ## Start
 - run `npm i`
+- run `npm run dev` to start the server in dev mode
 - run `npm run start` to start the server

 You can also run `start:problems:panels` or `start:problems:batteries` to simulate preconfigured problems (every 10).